Culture and Society of Taiwan

 - Term 1

 This module aims to provide students with a broad knowledge base to understand Taiwan's culture and society.
-Because of its multifaceted cultural and ethnic mix and the complex colonial history, the module unpicks the various dimentions of the complicated social change, considers the interaction of globalization and Taiwan’s contemporary culture, and focuses on the highly charged identity politics of the postwar era.
-By exploring both contemporary Taiwanese society and cultural change, this course will facilitate a better understanding of the greater East Asian society and can provide an interesting reference point to think about China and Japan.
+Because of its multifaceted cultural and ethnic mix and the complex colonial history, the module looks at Taiwan’s contemporary culture, unpicks the various dimensions of the complicated social change, and considers the colonial legacy and the impact of globalization.
+The focus of the module is placed on the highly contentious issue of identity politics of the post-war era.
+By exploring contemporary Taiwanese cultural change and social development, this course facilitates a solid understanding of the complexity of this place, offers an interesting reference point to think about China and Japan, and provides a better understanding of the greater East Asian society.
+Because most courses cover China, Japan and Korea, this module can connect the dotted line to form a more complete picture of East Asia.

 Objectives and learning outcomes of the module

-At the end of this module, students will . . .
+On successful completion of this module a student will . . .

-- have a comprehensive knowledge and a solid theoretical framework to engage with previous research work efficiently and critically;
+- have a comprehensive knowledge of major issues in Taiwan and a solid theoretical grounding to engage with existing literature;

 - be able to locate and access the information available in both English and Chinese reference materials;

-- be able to critically examine and analyse the different aspects of Taiwanese life and contemporary social change;
+- be able to critically examine and analyse the different aspects of Taiwanese life and contemporary development;

-Total of 10 weeks teaching with 3 hours classroom contact per week consisting of a 1.5 hour lecture and a 1.5 hour seminar.
+Total of 10 weeks teaching consisting of a 2 hour lecture per week.

 Scope and syllabus